-If any medication (over the counter or prescription) needs to be administered at school, a parent/guardian is responsible for providing the medication and the required forms with signatures.
-These procedures are designed to ensure the safety of our students and are based on grade.
+For any medication, whether over-the-counter or prescription, to be administered at school, it is the responsibility of the parent/guardian to provide both the medication and the necessary forms with signatures.
+These procedures are in place to prioritize the safety of our students and vary based on grade level.
+Faculty or staff are unable to administer medication without appropriate documentation from a medical professional.